 In this tutorial, I’ll go through a budget allocation technique in Power BI where you allocate Budgets at a monthly level versus Sales or Transaction Data at a daily level.
+You may watch the full video of this tutorial at the bottom of this blog.

 This scenario is very common when working with any type of forecasted information.